joachim-n/action_link/README.md

 a field value on an entity, or add a product to the user's shopping cart.
 Custom actions can be defined in code with plugins, and customized in the UI.

-Action links can be configured to use a JavaScript link which doesn't cause a page reload, or can reload the page.
+An action link can be configured to use one of:
+- a JavaScript link which doesn't cause a page reload
+- a normal link which reloads the current page
+- a link which takes the user to a confirmation form, which then returns the user to the original page.

+Action links can be output directly in render arrays, or automatically with one of this project's submodules.

 ## Requirements